Top 10 Smelliest Dog Breeds to Own

 Beagles

 The Beagle is another smelling hound.
 They hunt in packs and have a practically offensive dog odor that helps them track other pack members when on a hunt.
 Beagles have an oily, close coat like every other hound.
-They have very long ears that help may get infected if they aren’t properly maintained.
+They have very long ears that may get infected if they aren’t properly maintained.

 Pugs